-4.1.1 Existing management
+4.1.1 Fisheries Access/existing management

-The vast majority of vessels operating in South Dorset MCZ from 2014 to 2018 (Figure 2 to Figure 6) are trawling and dredging vessels, with a small number of midwater otter trawls, pots and one instance of a Danish seine.
-Vessels which fish within the MCZ include those from the UK, Belgium, France, Ireland, Netherlands and Norway (Figure 7 to Figure 11).
-French and UK vessels tend fish most within the MCZ.
+The vast majority of vessels operating in South Dorset MCZ from 2014 to 2019 (Figure 2 to Figure 7) are trawling and dredging vessels, with a small number of midwater otter trawls, pots and one instance of a Danish seine.
+As the site lies beyond 6 nm EU vessels can operate within the site as well as UK vessels, provided that they have a licence issued by the UK to do so.
+Nationalities which fished within the MCZ include vessels from the UK, Belgium, France, Ireland, Netherlands and Norway (Figure 8 to Figure 13).
+The majority of fishing within the MCZ is from French and UK vessels.